Snap-Engineering-Academy-2023/react_native_lab1/README.md

 - yarn.lock file = more info about dependencies (stored by Yarn)
 - Yarn = package manager

-> **FYI** from the Expo Docs: "When you run `expo start`, Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of our app using Babel and serves it to the Expo app.
+> **FYI** from the Expo Docs: "When you run `yarn expo start`, Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of our app using Babel and serves it to the Expo app.
 It also pops up Expo Dev Tools, a graphical interface for Expo CLI."
 >

 ### 6. 👾 Make your first change.